kashyap07/vite-react-tailwind-sass-routes-starter/README.md

 ## 3 ways to use this

 ### 1. Stackblitz
-Just click on this button and fork!
+Just click this button and fork!
 [![Open on stackblitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/kashyap07/vite-react-tailwind-sass-routes-starter)

 ### 2. Use as a Github temlate